Strutt Pavilion original design

 Proposed Strutt Pavilion and Park Pavilion

-The image above provides an overview of the new building being proposed at Westboro Beach.
-It is made up of two distinct parts: the “Strutt Pavilion” at the beach level which will continue to be used seasonally, and the new “Park Pavilion” at the upper level which will be a highly sustainable, zero-carbon building meant to serve the public year-round.
+The image above provides an overview of the new building being proposed for Westboro Beach.
+It is made up of two distinct parts: the “Strutt Pavilion” at the beach level which will continue to be used seasonally; and the new “Park Pavilion” at the upper level, which will be a highly sustainable, zero-carbon building meant to serve the public year-round.

 The view above of the rehabilitated Strutt Pavilion illustrates some of the strategies that will be used to uplift this unique heritage building:

 - New glass entrances will be cut into the towers to invite the public into the restored building.

 - The glass roofs will be reinstated to add delicacy in contrast to the heavy, brutalist towers, while also bringing natural daylight to the interior spaces.

 - The café has been relocated to the west side of the towers, to provide more flexible open space for the general public and better acoustic separation from the neighbouring residents.

 - Outdoor showers at the lower terrace will provide an opportunity for the public to have a quick rinse after swimming, or to clean sandy feet.

 The central tower will now serve as the primary public entrance to the building, and will provide a gathering and meeting area, with direct access to the washroom facilities.

 The new upper-level Park Pavilion features two main programmatic areas: a restaurant and community space, which will include a multi-purpose room, lobby space and public washrooms.